makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "Any particular reason why?"

-"I think..."
-Sélène hesitated while she dug for words.
+"I think--" Sélène hesitated while she dug for words.
 "I think just having a direction to put energy."

 "Good, yeah."
 Aiden gave her ear another nuzzle before leaning down to put a kiss --- a proper one, rather than a cheek rub --- atop her head.

-Hunching her shoulders and splaying her ears to the sides, Sélène tucked herself in closer to her husband, paws folded together so she could pick at her thumb again.
+Hunching her shoulders and splaying her ears to the sides, Sélène tucked herself in closer to her husband, paws folded together so she could pick at her wrist again.

 "Sorry, sweetheart.
 Bit too much?"
-Aiden lifted his muzzle clear of the area.
+Aiden lifted his muzzle clear of the area to let Sélène scrub at the spot with her paw.

 "Uh, a little."
 Realizing what she was doing, she reached up to tug Aiden's arm along the back of the sofa down along her front so that she could focus on petting rather than picking.
 "Sorry.
 Are you alright?"